 MAYO CLINIC RESOURCES

-We encourage you to review the Mayo Clinic website regarding COVID-19 and the steps they are taking to protect their patients during their medical care: https://www.mayoclinic.org/covid-19
+We encourage you to review the Mayo Clinic website regarding COVID-19 and the steps they are taking to protect their patients during their medical care.
+You can find that information here: https://www.mayoclinic.org/covid-19

-Lastly, Mayo Clinic has a Concierge Service, which directs and answers additional questions regarding lodging options, transportation, activities, local and regional attractions, etc. Concierge Service is available in the Mayo Building—Lobby Level Office, by email email@example.com or by phone at 507-538-8438.
+Lastly, Mayo Clinic has a Concierge Service which can help direct and answer additional questions regarding other lodging options, transportation, things to do, local and regional attractions, etc. They are available in the Mayo Building, Lobby Level Office, by email email@example.com or by phone at 507-538-8438.

 - The Ronald McDonald House provides temporary lodging for families with a patient age 18 years or younger who is receiving care at Mayo Clinic